ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 - Dieites / ghosts come visit, and have the dark cloud.
 This feels like an immense pressure in your head for some reason, but it appears to come from the same place
 - bubble in your head, grab it and put your hand on a tree in a cemetary

-We were told the future would be great but it is bleak.

 most of you don't want to fight a war, you barely want to get out of bed everyday.